MOHDYAASAR/Project2/README.md

 # New project
 This project was created from local System

-My name is smd Yaasar
+My name is smd Yaasar.